-- Perform chemical and physical, microbiological and sensory laboratory tests to assess the quality and safety of food. - Participate in, and help develop, food research and food product development programmes. - Operate quality assurance procedures in food processing - Participate in the assessment of a food production process by the use of techniques such as Hazard Analysis and Critical Control Points (HACCP) and quality management practices to ensure the production of safe and quality food.
+- Perform chemical and physical, microbiological and sensory laboratory tests to assess the quality and safety of food. - Participate in, and help develop food research and food product development programmes. - Operate quality assurance procedures in food processing. - Participate in the assessment of a food production process by the use of techniques such as Hazard Analysis and Critical Control Points (HACCP) and quality management practices to ensure the production of safe and quality food.

-Practical / Professional Skills - Applied Nutrition Specialization
+Practical / Professional Skills - Applied Nutrition Specialisation

-- Interpret nutrition science as practical information - Assess nutritional status of individuals and groups. - Estimate nutrient intakes using qualitative and quantitative techniques - Develop, implement and document nutrition care plan for individuals or populations. - Record, collate and analyse nutrition related data using appropriate statistical methods - Provide nutrition education and counselling for individuals and families - Perform chemical and physical, microbiological and sensory tests to assess the quality and safety of foods.
+- Interpret nutrition science as practical information. - Assess nutritional status of individuals and groups. - Estimate nutrient intakes using qualitative and quantitative techniques. - Develop, implement and document nutrition care plan for individuals or populations. - Record, collate and analyse nutrition-related data using appropriate statistical methods - Provide nutrition education and counselling for individuals and families. - Perform chemical and physical, microbiological and sensory tests to assess the quality and safety of foods.

-Generic / Transferable skills of graduates with BScHons (Food Sc & Nutr) degree qualification
+Generic / Transferable Skills of Graduates with BSc Hons (Food Sc & Nutr) Degree Qualification

-- Ability to use library and online search facilities for accessing and searching for information in specified areas, from a range of sources and for evaluating this information to draw rational conclusions or sustainable judgments. - Ability to manipulate and display of numerical data, understand data and draw appropriate conclusions. - Ability to communicate effectively, both orally and in written form, the information concerning food and nutrition formally and informally at a level appropriate to the needs of both specialist and nonspecialist target audiences - Ability to work effectively in small or large teams. - Ability to work independently. - Ability to solve problems related to food and nutrition discipline applying knowledge. - Ability to design and carryout research. - Ability to relate to people from a wide range of backgrounds. - Self-managed and lifelong learning.
+- Ability to use the library and online search facilities for accessing and searching for information in specified areas, from a range of sources and for evaluating this information to draw rational conclusions or sustainable judgments. - Ability to manipulate and display numerical data, understand data and draw appropriate conclusions. - Ability to communicate effectively, both orally and in written form, the information concerning food and nutrition formally and informally at a level appropriate to the needs of both specialist and non-specialist target audiences. - Ability to work effectively in small or large teams. - Ability to work independently. - Ability to solve problems related to food and nutrition discipline applying knowledge. - Ability to design and carry out research. - Ability to relate to people from a wide range of backgrounds. - Self-managed and lifelong learning.